taurus-org/taurus/doc/source/devel/tau2taurus_migration_guide.rst

     the output file **CAN** be the same as the input file.
 However we advise to use different files to be able to go back to the old .ui file if necessary

+You should now reopen the generated file with ``taurusdesigner`` to fix any problems (some widget properties may have ceased to exist).

 Generate the python code from the .ui files
 --------------------------------------------